W4D3/prototypes/README.md

 ## Prerequisites
-Update your $HOME/.bashrc to export PD_PLATFORM_* environment variables.
-These variables store the Platform client credentials for your PokitDok App (you should never check your client_id and secret into publicly available code)
+Update your $HOME/.bashrc to export POKITDOK_* environment variables.
+These variables store the client credentials for your PokitDok App (you should never check your client_id and secret into publicly available code)

 ```bash